 During the dark age and the early recovery, there was one region that managed to keep the flickering candle of Sumerian civilisation alive.

 It was in the north, the ‘Uri region’, where the Tigris and the Euphrates emerge from mountainous gorges to first run on the alluvial plain.
 In many places there, the great rivers run above the level of the plain.
 It can still flood, but at different times to the south.

 One day it would host the Akkadian Empire, centred on Akkad.
-Much, much, later it would be called the region of ‘Babylonia’ named after that ancient city.
-Finally it would become home to Baghdad, the second largest city in the whole Arab world.
+Much, much, later it would be called the region of ‘Babylonia’ named after that ancient city and finally it would become home to Baghdad, the second largest city in the Arab world.